Celebrity Big Brother (British TV series) series 22: Ratings

+Blue-coloured boxes denote live shows.

 Controversy

 Racist language

 Ofcom received over 1,000 complaints following Rodrigo Alves saying "nigger" twice on the first night.
 When describing fellow housemate Dan Osborne, Alves said that he was "too white for [his] taste", and he would prefer to have a "nigger boy".
 Rodrigo was given a formal and final warning by Big Brother regarding this incident, but Big Brother and Channel 5 were criticised by fans, with some of them questioning why he was not removed from the house immediately, using the example of Emily Parr's removal from the 2007 series to justify their reasons, and for the airing of the word on the highlights show.
 However, on Day 10, Rodrigo was removed from the house, after an unaired "further incident".

 Roxanne Pallett's assault claim

 Another controversy on the series came from Roxanne Pallett after she made a formal complaint that Ryan Thomas attacked her.
 While the footage showed Ryan "play fighting" with her through shadowboxing, she insisted that he punched her "like a boxer punches a bag" and told her housemates this version of events.
 She later slept in the spare bedroom after she claimed that she felt uncomfortable sleeping in the same room as him.
 Following the incident, Ryan was given a warning, but he insisted that he did it with "no malice".
 Roxanne continued to complain about him still being allowed in the house and later branded him a liar to her fellow housemates when he protested his innocence.

 The incident was denounced by viewers as a deliberate attempt by Roxanne to destroy Ryan's reputation.
 Following this, 21 Emmerdale cast members criticised Roxanne for her behaviour, with Charley Webb branding her as "outrageous", as well as Sammy Winward tweeting that it was "a long time coming".
 Kelvin Fletcher, who played her on-screen husband Andy Sugden in the soap said that the incident was "calculated and manipulative beyond belief" whilst also showing support for Ryan.
 Within four days, Ofcom received over 25,000 complaints, making this the most complained incident regarding any Big Brother show since the race row in 2007.
 Furthermore, a petition launched to get her removed from panto work scheduled for Christmas reached over 4,000 signatures within two days.
 In the early hours of Day 17, Roxanne decided to voluntarily leave the house.
 Two days after her departure, on 3 September 2018, she returned for an interview with Willis, which was shown during that night's eviction show, where she apologised, stating she had made a "horrible mistake" but also stated she wanted to be "forgiven" for her actions.
 This incident has been called "punchgate" by the press.